School use data to compare and measure student outcomes as part of the Evaluate and diagnose phase of the FISO Improvement Cycle.

-What are the Improvement Measures?
+What are the improvement measures?

-The Improvement Measures are a range of data sets across various aspects of schooling that provide schools with a reliable instrument to evaluate and monitor the effect of their self-improvement efforts on student outcomes.
+The improvement measures are a range of data sets across various aspects of schooling that provide schools with a reliable instrument to evaluate and monitor the effect of their self-improvement efforts on student outcomes.

-The measures assist schools in implementing the Improvement Cycle, providing a common evidence base for schools' self-evaluation, strategic planning, performance and development processes and reviews.
+The measures assist schools in implementing the improvement cycle, providing a common evidence base for schools' self-evaluation, strategic planning, performance and development processes and reviews.

-There are two related objectives for school leaders and teachers in the use of Improvement Measures:
+There are two related objectives for school leaders and teachers in the use of improvement measures:

-- understanding whether their students are achieving outcomes that would be held in high regard by an independent audience
+- Understanding whether their students are achieving outcomes that would be held in high regard by an independent audience.

-- monitoring the impact of their recent strategies and professional practice on the outcomes for students in their school.
+- Monitoring the impact of their recent strategies and professional practice on the outcomes for students in their school.

-What is the best way to use the Improvement Measures?
+What is the best way to use the improvement measures?

-What are the principles underlying the effective use of school Improvement Measures?
+What are the principles underlying the effective use of school improvement measures?

 To get the full benefits of using improvement data, schools should follow these principles:

-- improvement strategies should be developed after the school determines the impact of professional practice on the student outcome being measured.
-School leaders and teachers might together consider the effect that work with particular students and classes has had on the aggregate student outcomes for the school.
-Wherever possible, these teaching and learning practices can be developed into broader improvement strategies for the identified student outcome.
+- Improvement strategies should be developed after the school completes its annual self-evaluation, and has determined the impact of professional practice on the student outcome(s) being measured.
+During the self-evaluation, school leaders and teachers consider the effect that their teaching and learning practices with particular students and classes has had on the aggregate student outcomes for their school.
+Where these practices have led to improved outcomes, schools consider how they can be developed into broader improvement strategies that can be implemented across the school.